auth0/auth0-aspnet-owin/README.md

 Owin/Katana Authentication Handler for Auth0.
-Plug into the ASP.NET 4.5 Owin infrastructure (middleware) and extends default providers with more social providers like Amazon, Facebook, GitHub, LinkedIn, LiveId Google, Twitter, Paypal, vKontakte and Enterprise provides like any IdP that speaks SAML Protocol, ADFS, Google Apps, ADFS, Windows Azure AD, etc.
+Plugs into the ASP.NET 4.5 Owin infrastructure (middleware) and extends default providers with more social providers such as Amazon, Facebook, GitHub, LinkedIn, LiveId, Google, Twitter, Paypal and vKontakte.
+Also integrates with Enterprise providers like any IdP that speaks SAML Protocol, ADFS, Google Apps, ADFS, Windows Azure AD, etc.

 ## Installation